 If a weapon scores a Critical on a Destructible scenery piece, it only loses 1 Damage Point.
 However, it also receives a Collateral Damage token.
-It's easiest to use a dice to keep track of
+It's easiest to use a dice to keep track of Collateral Damage toekns.
+See Collateral

-Collateral Damage toekns.
-See Collateral Damage on page 39 for rules on resolving Collateral Damage.
+Damage on page 39 for rules on resolving Collateral Damage.

 When a Destructible piece of scenery with 10 or more starting Damage Points is destroyed, roll 1D3.
-Any units within that many inches (measured from the edges of the scenery piece) take that many automatic hits with an Energy value equal to the scenery piece's Armour.
+Any units (including non-landed Aircraft and Behemoth's) within that many inches (measured from the edges and top of that scenery piece to the centre point/Spread of those units as normal) take that many automatic hits with an Energy value equal to the scenery piece's Armour.
 Body Cover may not be used against these hits.